ymasory/qualac/README.md

-# Quala - A Quality Assurance Project for the Scala compiler #
+# Quala - Quality Assurance test suite for the Scala compiler #
 Nothing to see here.